Object-fabrication Targeted Attack for Object Detection: Related Work

-We can see that all the existing targeted attack methods for object detection follow the same mode, i.e., TA-mislabeling.
-The detection network is usually updated by optimizing the loss function consisting of bounding boxes regression, objectness measures and class probability vectors.
-All the previous works attack the final output layer to achieve the TA-mislabeling by maximizing the detected object's classification score of the specific wrong label.
-Therefore, these methods cannot be directly applied to the TA-fabrication mode since it needs to fool detectors to firstly predict an extra object and then maximize the classification score of that object.
-This motivates us to further design an efficient method to achieve the proposed TA-fabrication attack.
+The detection network is usually updated by optimizing the loss function consisting of bounding boxes regression, objectness measures, and class probability vectors.
+We can see that all the existing targeted attack methods launch the attack by mislabeling the detected objects.
+They all attack the final output layer to achieve the mislabeling by maximizing the detected object's classification score of the specific wrong label.
+Therefore, these methods cannot be directly applied to the images without any objects since they need detectors to first predict an object, and then can then launch attacks by maximizing the classification score of that object.
+As shown in the introduction section, the reliance on the detected objects brings several shortcomings and motivates us to design an efficient method that can launch attacks on any image regardless of contains objects or not.